hdtrinh/movie_classifier/README.md

 ### Output

+The model will return one of the following genre: 'Drama','Comedy','Documentary','Science Fiction','Romance'

 ```
 { "title": "Othello",
   "description": "The evil Iago pretends to be friend of Othello in order to manipulate him to serve his own end in the film version of this Shakespeare classic.",